What is a Supplier Diversity Program?

 - Collaborate with other companies seeking supplier diversity.
 Attend conferences, roundtables, and other information-sharing events to network with diverse businesses while expanding your own knowledge base.

 - Identify and target potential suppliers by connecting with resources such as the WBENC, NGLCC, and NMSDC.
 Make recruitment and inclusion of these suppliers a priority, including the development and implementation of documentation for potential suppliers such as the criteria, guidelines, and code of conduct for diverse enterprises established by the College Board.

-- Leverage social media intelligently to connect with new potential customers, diversity organisations, and diverse suppliers.
+- Leverage social media intelligently to connect with new potential customers, diversity organizations, and diverse suppliers.

 - Include technology such as a dedicated, cloud-based procurement solution in your overall procurement plan.
 In addition to process improvements from automation and artificial intelligence (AI), supplier management is greatly improved with detailed and process-driven supplier registration and evaluation.